This post about Invisalign® aligners vs braces is sponsored by the Invisalign brand and all opinions are my own.

 If you’re using an at-home aligner brand, you won’t have an orthodontist watching for these types of changes.
 And when you’re busy with sports like we are, it’s important to have someone looking out for things you may not even know you need to be looking out for!

-When it’s time for Kaylee to get orthodontic treatment, we’ll be looking at Invisalign aligners for her too…. no alternatives for us.
+When it’s time for Kaylee to get orthodontic treatment, we’ll be looking at Invisalign for her too.

 When I was a teen, I had braces and I played softball.
 I was always terrified of being hit in the face with a ball, and it made me more skittish on the field during that time than I should have been.